Endle/fireSeqSearch/README.md

 How to use it
 ------------------
-This project is in **VERY EARLY** DEVELOPMENT!
+This project is IN DEVELOPMENT!
 But don't panic. fireSeqSearch will only read your logseq notebooks, which is unlikely to cause data loss.

 ### Install Browser Extension
 1. Install latest web extension <https://addons.mozilla.org/en-US/firefox/addon/fireseqsearch/>